Skip to contents

 This vignette demonstrates the primary analysis workflow using the EC-IPW and EC-AIPW weighting estimators proposed in Zhou et al. (2024) for incorporating external controls in randomized trials with longitudinal outcomes.

-1 load and visualize data
+1 Load data

 head(SyntheticData)